Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Posterior analysis for SP priors: proofs and details

-\end{itemize} \end{proposition} \begin{proof} Again, leveraging the result showed in Lemma \ref{lemma:conditional_scaled_random_measure}, we know that conditionally on a known value of the largest jump $\Delta_{1,h}$, the measure $\mu_{\Delta_{1,h}}$ is completely random.
-Therefore, we can simply apply \citet[Theorem 3.1]{james2017bayesian} to obtain the posterior distribution of $\mu_{\Delta_{1,h}} | (\Delta_{1,h}, Z_{1:N})$ as described in Equation \eqref{eq:general_posterior_distribution}.
-Finally, the posterior distribution of the largest jump $\Delta_{1,h}$ conditionally on the observations $Z_{1:N}$ derived in \Cref{eq:general_posterior_largest_jump} follows by direct application of Bayes' theorem, recognizing that $f_{\Delta_{1,h}}$ is the prior distribution for $\Delta_{1,h}$, and the distribution in \eqref{eq:lik_Z1N} as the likelihood of the observations $Z_{1:N}| (\Delta_{1,h}=a)$. \end{proof} Last, we prove the predictive characterization provided in Proposition \ref{prop:general_pred}, which has a pivotal role in our analysis, as it is the conceptual starting point in order to study the predictive behavior of the model, and it again follows form \citep{james2017bayesian}. \begin{proof}[Proof of Proposition \ref{prop:general_pred}] We consider $\zeta \stackrel{d}{=} \mu_{\Delta_{1,h}}$, thus we are dealing with the model \eqref{eq:SP_model}.
+\end{proof} Last, we prove the predictive characterization provided in Proposition \ref{prop:general_pred}, which has a pivotal role in our analysis, as it is the conceptual starting point in order to study the predictive behavior of the model, and it again follows form \citep{james2017bayesian}. \begin{proof}[Proof of Proposition \ref{prop:general_pred}] We consider $\zeta \stackrel{d}{=} \mu_{\Delta_{1,h}}$, thus we are dealing with the model \eqref{eq:SP_model}.
 The posterior distribution of $\Delta_{1,h}$ in \eqref{eq_mixing} follows from \eqref{eq:general_posterior_largest_jump}, by the argument used in Proposition \ref{prop:general_posterior}.
 In order to prove the characterization in Equation \eqref{eq:general_predictive}, we use once again the fact that conditionally on a known value of $\Delta_{1,h}$, $\mu_{\Delta_{1,h}}$ is a completely random measure (see Lemma \ref{lemma:conditional_scaled_random_measure}).
-Thus, we can exploit the results in \citet{james2017bayesian} to characterize the predictive distribution of $Z_{N+1}$ given the sample $Z_{1:N}$ and the jump $\Delta_{1,h}$.
-More specifically the form of the predictive distribution in \eqref{eq:general_predictive} follows by a plain application of \citet[Proposition 3.2]{james2017bayesian}. \end{proof}
+Thus, we can exploit the results in \citep{james2017bayesian} to characterize the predictive distribution of $Z_{N+1}$ given the sample $Z_{1:N}$ and the jump $\Delta_{1,h}$.
+More specifically the form of the predictive distribution in \eqref{eq:general_predictive} follows by a plain application of \citet[Proposition 3.2]{james2017bayesian}. \\